jojokarlin/Git_DRI_Jan_2017/1_outline.md

 **Workshop Goal**: Create a Git repository on your computer, add files, and push this repository to your GitHub.

-If we have time, we're going to do an "Exquisite Corpse" poetry game in teams that practices forking and pull requests on GitHub!
+If we have time, we're going to do a challenge that practices forking and pull requests on GitHub using our sample data set!

 Let's get started!
 Here's our agenda: